SVKruik/PuffinKwadraat/README.md

 Besides academic work, I also work on side projects to enlarge my portfolio and learn new stuff freely.

 - [Discord Bots v2](https://github.com/SVKruik-Organization/Discord-Bots), second generation Discord bots with the newest Discord API version and capabilities.
-- [Bot Commander](https://github.com/SVKruik-Organization/Bot-Commander), an administration panel for the second generation Discord bots.
+- [Bot Commander](https://github.com/SVKruik-Organization/Bot-Commander), a advanced configuration interface for the bots.
+- [Bot Administrator](https://github.com/SVKruik-Organization/Bot-Administrator), the administrator version of the Commander app reserved for staff.
 - [Bot Website](https://github.com/SVKruik-Organization/Bot-Website), a website where you will be able to download the Commander app and learn about the Bots & API's.
 - [Rabbit](https://github.com/SVKruik-Organization/Rabbit), an ambitious social media app with features comparable to Reddit & Twitter.
 This is a collaboration with @donovan-nt.